This refreshing Vodka Mojito is the perfect cocktail to sip on a hot summer day!

 You would need to modify the amount of sugar in the recipe also since Rose’s has a little bit of sweetness to it already.

-The club soda is used to top off the mojito with vodka.
+The club soda is used to top off this mojito with vodka recipe.
 This is where you can make it how you like it.

 If you want to dilute the vodka and sip on this over a longer period of time, add more club soda.
 If you don’t love the bubbles, just add a splash.
 Do you!